vannawillerton/vannawillerton.github.io/ModelsOfComputation.md

 my-variable
 ```

 In the expression above, we created a variable called "my-variable" and bound it to the value of the expression "(quote some-symbol)".
 We then asked Clojure to interpret the symbol "my-variable".
 The language assumed that the symbol "my-variable" was a variable, and looked up its value which, thanks to the quote, was the **symbol** "my-symbol".
-Since we frequently want to quote expressions, Scheme provides a shorthand for this.
+Since we frequently want to quote expressions, Clojure provides a shorthand for this.
 Any expression preceded by a single quote "'" is considered to be quoted in the language.

 ```
 'some-symbol